amora479/website/content/bju/cps105/homework/wp.md

 ![Domain Manage](/bju/cps105/homework/wp-downloads/domain-manage.png)

 Scroll down to the nameservers section and change the nameservers to `Custom DNS`.
+(We don't know what we need to put in the nameservers just yet.)
 Open a new tab and create an account on [Cloudflare](https://www.cloudflare.com).

 Once logged in, click the `Add Site` button.